jugonzal/lectures/w8-continuous-integration/README.md

 ## Continuous Integration

 My very first question today was about _estimation_.
 As it is often the case, we _think_ we are good at estimating, but soon realize how poorly we do it.
-In the spawn of a few minutes, we went to thinking "4 lines of code" was a good estimate for pretty much any problem to realizing perhaps we need 200 lines to implement a simple set of CRUD functions for a mongo database...  and still we forgot to consider all the integration and deployment effort.
+In the spawn of a few minutes, we went from thinking "4 lines of code" was a good estimate for pretty much any problem to realizing perhaps we need 200 lines to implement a simple set of CRUD functions for a mongo database...  and still we forgot to consider all the integration and deployment effort.

 I mentioned [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) as reference for the discussion.
 While the book was written for a very different software culture to the one we have nowadays, many of its points are still relevant today.